 Vikings even had board games to occupy their time.
 Researchers suggest that the famous Isle of Lewis Chessmen were created right here in Trondheim before ending up off the coast of Scotland, although these are dated to be from the very tail end of the time of Vikings.

 It can be assumed that these were grown out of a longer history of tabletop games.
+The best known ‘tafl game' (table game) in Scandinavia was ‘Hnefatafl.'
+It’s likely this is the game they played with the Viking Age gaming piece discovered recently on Lindisfarne.

 Warrior poets seem to have been commonplace as well.
 On many days the towns, the farm, or the great halls were filled with music, poetry, and storytelling.
 And, of course, the Vikings loved skiing and drinking mead!